davidderaedt/prefixr-extension/README.md

 Usage
 =====
-Select some CSS code, and then select "Prefixr" from the Edit menu.
+Select some CSS code, and then select "Generate CSS prefixes" from the Edit menu.
 Your code should then be replaced by the prefixed equivalent.

 Known issues